jonaskris/AbyssEngine---Deprecated/README.md

 ## Features
 * **Graphics**
-    * Deferred rendering with OpenGL
+    * Deferred rendering with OpenGL.
 * **Entity-Component-System (ECS)**
     * A Data-Oriented architectural pattern that favours composition over inheritance.
     * Entities are solely defined by the components it exists of, and are identified by an entityId which its components stores.